Large Ham Announcer

 - Dodgeball: A True Underdog Story notably does something to this trope — possibly Not a Subversion — by having announcers make everything funnier.
 Jason Bateman's character in particular is an absolute riot.

-- Similarly, the announcers in Best in Show make the dog show even funnier, especially as they're an Odd Couple - one a genteel English dog-breeding expert and the other a desperately misplaced American Football commentator.
+- The announcers in Best in Show make the dog show even funnier, especially as they're an Odd Couple - one a genteel English dog-breeding expert and the other a desperately misplaced American Football commentator.

 - In Plan 9 from Outer Space, the short narration by The Amazing Criswell at the beginning of the movie.